Invulu/organic-widgets/README.txt

 5. A list of some of the custom widgets included as seen within the customizer.

 == Changelog ==

+= 1.3.3 =
+* Fixed 3 PHP warnings that were a result of unlocalized text
+* Updated language translation file
+* Removed unnecessary JS files
+* General cleanup

 = 1.3.2 =
 * Updated admin JS for publishing page template